 CAC may grant a one-time 6-month extension.
 If after the 6-month extension, the company still cannot submit the documents, the company will be given “Blackout” status and will be required to wait 6 months before re-submitting the documents.

 Currently, companies can send electronic documents in CD-ROM or USB/flash drive together with a signed copy of the self-evaluation form to CAC for certification.
 Hard copies of the supporting documents will NOT be accepted and will be returned.

-For large companies using 71 checklist, the expense is 8,000 baht, which is due after all the documents have been submitted to CAC.
+For large companies using 71 checklists, the expense is 8,000 baht, which is due after all the documents have been submitted to CAC.

-SMEs will have the expense of contracting own Independent Auditors to verify the checklist documents.
-CAC estimate work to be between 3-5 days depending on the complexity of business and quality of the prepared documents.
+SMEs will have the expense of contracting their own Independent Auditors to verify the checklist documents.
+CAC estimates work to be between 3-5 days depending on the complexitythe business and the quality of the prepared documents.
 This may translate to about 25,000-50,000 baht in fees.

 CAC also charges 4,000 baht for SME certification, which covers the manhours for CAC staffs to review the submitted documents, for CAC Certification Committee to certify the submission and for upkeep of the website used for document submission/e-learning.
 Once SMEs have uploaded the documents, SMEs can email CAC to issue an invoice for payment.

 No, but CAC hosts Road to Certify events, which Company representatives can attend and ask questions about document preparation.

 CAC will announce the result of the company’s submission within the following quarter unless the documents are found to be insufficient according to CAC’s guidelines.
 Companies will be notified to make a one-time correction and resubmit.
 If the resubmission still does not meet CAC’s requirements, the company will have to make changes and wait for certification in the proceeding quarter (as long as the timing do not exceed the 18 months deadline).